allenai/allenact/projects/tutorials/minigrid_tutorial.md

     ]
 ```

-We define our model using an existing implementation for Actor-Critic models with recurrent memory for MiniGrid
+We define our Actor-Critic model using an existing implementation with recurrent memory for MiniGrid
 environments, [MiniGridSimpleConvRNN](/api/extensions/rl_minigrid/minigrid_models/#minigridsimpleconvrnn):

 ```python